-No computer skills?
-Write cards and stuff envelopes We sure could use some help!
+Bring you experience or gain some here.
+If you do not have computer skills?
+You can make calls, write cards and stuff envelopes We sure could use some help!

 Turner Syndrome affects 1 in every 2,000 females and we are expanding our team of skilled volunteers.
 This may be the perfect opportunity you have been looking for!
 Obtain practical office experience and work with a team of talented people.
 There are both long term and short term assignments for individuals of all skill level.